How Long Does It Take to Recover from a Ransomware Attack?

 What is the impact of downtime on business operations and revenue?

-The length of downtime can have a significant impact on an organization’s operations and revenue.
+The length of downtime can significantly impact an organization’s operations and revenue.
 Depending on the type of business, even short periods of downtime can lead to lost opportunities, reduced customer satisfaction, and reputational damage.

-Furthermore, longer recovery timeframes mean additional costs due to extended labor hours, increased IT infrastructure investment, or loss of revenue from disruption to core services.
+Furthermore, longer recovery timeframes mean additional costs due to extended labor hours, increased IT infrastructure investment, or revenue loss from disruption to core services.

 Next steps to ransomware recovery